willcliffy/keeptorch/README.md

 3. **Next Steps**
     - Configure ingress/service.
 The `yml` files in `_kubernetes/base` will configure a basic Kubernetes Service of type LoadBalancer.
 Exposing an application through Services is acceptable for small projects and setup, but production-level code should be behind `Ingresses` which point to the underlying service.
 This is beyond the scope of this repo, and left for the reader to research.
     - Configure DNS.
 Steps may vary depending on where you purchased and how you configure your domain.
-Understanding how DNS works and how to configure it
+Understanding how DNS works and how to configure it is beyond the scope of this repo.